 Bull island: windswept and wild, perfect for flying kites and watching kitesurfers

-It is always difficult to wrap up a post about your current city, but after almost 2000 words I probably need to accept I will never feel I included all I wanted to include and trust I wrote enough to give you some ideas on what to do in Dubin fair city.
-If you do know Dublin and want to add something, I would love if you could let me know in the comments!
+It is always difficult to wrap up a post about your current city, but after over 3000 words I probably need to accept I will never feel I included all I wanted to include and trust I wrote enough to give you some ideas on what to do in Dublin fair city.